GaelL42/boss_voicer/README.md

 You dare disturb my rest!
 You dare steal from us!

-# Verzik Vitur & Vyre Orators dialogue :
+# Verzik Vitur & Vyre Orators Overhead & Chatbox dialogue :
 Welcome, one and all, to the Theatre of Blood.
 Verzik Vitur cordially invites you to the Theatre.
 Glory awaits those who enter the Theatre!